 Working on signage the week prior

 Pie in the face competition: By the bar, there were two jars to “save” either the bride or the groom from a pie in the face at the end of the evening.
 Whoever raised the most money got to put a pie in the face of the other.

 Bundles: We also put together bundle packages that included drink tickets and prize tickets.

 Toonie Toss: In the middle of the evening we held a “Toonie Toss” to win a large prize, where the closest toonie wins the prize.

 Step 4: Obtain prizes and sell those tickets.

-Our wedding party took charge of ticket sales, and were wildly successful.
+Our wedding party took charge of ticket sales for our stag and doe, and were wildly successful.
 We pre-sold in the realm of 100 tickets, and around 20+ tickets that were donated from those unable to attend.
 Most of the sales, and information for the event, were shared on a Facebook event that the wedding party created.

 Being from a small town, most people know and have connections to many small businesses in town, and the wedding party was able to get a huge amount of donated prizes from local businesses, and Mr. Narwhal and I purchased two grand prizes and a few of the smaller prizes to add to the pool.**